First Light Community Foundation will comply with all aspects of the Gambling Act 2003 as it applies to the Foundation's gaming operation.

 Where information is obtained by the Board indicating that a grant recipient has received funding from other source(s) for the full amount needed for the purpose applied for here, the Board will take reasonable steps to obtain a return of the money from the grant recipient.
 If a refund is requested, the grant recipient must return this money to First Light Community Foundation by direct credit within 20 working days of the request or as otherwise agreed by First Light Community Foundation.

-First Light Community Foundations records will be inspected and audited by the Department of Internal Affairs.
+First Light Community Foundations may be requested by regulatory parties, including the DIA, our auditors, or any other party that we are required to disclose information to for regulatory or statuary requirements, to provide copies of the information that you have submitted in this application including but not limited to; Organisation details, your personal information, information about your request for funding, banking details and amounts granted if you are successful.
+By accepting these Terms and Conditions you are agreeing to this material being provided.
 First Light Community Foundation is required to render details of all donations to the Department of Internal Affairs.
 This grant application is made with the understanding that if any Department of Internal Affairs officer so requests, the applicant organisation shall agree to and participate in (at its own expense) any such inspection and/or audit.
 First Light Community Foundation may also request information and verification as to how the funds were used.